ImageVisioner/InfraredNUC/README.md

 # Update
+2025.07.10
+Upload the simulated noise code
+Note: Our simulation code does not provide batch processing, please make modifications based on this.
 2025.04.10

 Our manuscript has been accepted and is online in advance, although it is not a fully proofed version.
 We will release the dataset and evaluation metric code in the near future.